jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 High complexity.
-Can be used toteg
+Can be used together with a neural network.
-Especially in a continious monitoring scenario.
+Random Forest used to classify the simple cases, neural network the others Especially in a continious monitoring scenario.
 Might have 99% where almost nothing of interest happens.
-And some classes/events of interest can also be relatively simple to detect.

 ### emlearn trees